How to be Involved in NHA

 OVERVIEW: This Council is responsible for identifying industry needs and developing recommendations to promote focused technological and environmental research, development, and demonstration (RD&D) that will serve to strengthen the waterpower industry.
 It will track and evaluate major RD&D currently underway at national laboratories, government agencies, academia, and other entities in the waterpower sector and share the information with the industry.
 The Council can help reduce duplication of effort and identify synergies of ongoing research.
 The Council will work with other NHA Councils to reach out externally to advocate for external funding to maintain strong waterpower programs within the U.S. Department of Energy and other agencies.

-Vice Chairs: Erin Foraker, Bureau of Reclamation, Nell Burns, Bonneville Power Administration, and Tom Cuthbert, Emrgy
+Vice Chairs: Nell Burns, Bonneville Power Administration, Tom Cuthbert, Emrgy / Kate Stirr, Natel Energy / Curtis Jawdy, Tennessee Valley Authority

 CEO Council